-FILL OUT THE ANIMAL TRANSFER REQUEST FORM before moving any mouse cage.
+FILL OUT THE ANIMAL TRANSFER REQUEST FORM.
+Only OLAC staff may transfer animals.

-- 1) Ensure each cage containing mice is clean, labelled with a cage card, and recently changed. - 2) Use a wheeled cart for transporting. - 3) Safely secure each cage on the cart. - 4) Push the cart into the anteroom of the NAF ABSL3 facility. - 5) Wheel the cart into the ABSL3 and the animal holding room, where the cages will be transferred onto the IVC rack. - 6) Spray cart with appropriate disinfectant, allow to sit for 10 minutes then wheel out of the ABSL3 facility. - 7) The cart should then go directly to the cage wash for a thorough washing.
+- 1. Ensure each cage containing mice is clean, labelled with a cage card, and recently changed. - 2.
+Use a wheeled cart for transporting. - 3.
+Safely secure each cage on the cart. - 4.
+Push the cart into the anteroom of the NAF ABSL3 facility. - 5.
+Wheel the cart into the ABSL3 and the animal holding room, where the cages will be transferred onto the IVC rack. - 6.
+Spray cart with appropriate disinfectant, allow to sit for contact time, then wheel out of the ABSL3 facility. - 7.
+The cart should then go directly to the cage wash for a thorough washing.